 Environmental Upgrade Agreement Financing can be used to support a broad range of works to improve the environmental sustainability of Kingston businesses.
 Read more.

 Kingston will continue to investigate avenues to increase the uptake of residential solar, including solar and renewables promotion, solar facilitation for renters, solar purchase though rates for low income earners, and bulk buy schemes.

 South East Council's Climate Change Alliance

-The City of Kingston is a member of the South East Councils Climate Change Alliance (SECCCA).
-Nine local governments in the Bayside and Western Port catchment areas are alliance members and together we strategically develop and deliver projects that assist our communities respond to the impacts of climate change.
-By working together we are able to provide a more effective voice for our communities.
+Kingston is a member of the South East Councils Climate Change Alliance (SECCCA).
+Nine local governments in the Bayside and Western Port catchment areas are alliance members and together strategically develop and deliver projects that assist communities respond to the impacts of climate change.
 To find out more about SECCCA and the projects delivered through the alliance visit the SECCCA website.

 Association of Bayside Municipalities

-Directly representing over one million Victorians, the ten Councils of the ABM are actively managing and maintaining the Port Phillip Bay coast to achieve the highest levels of community benefit by protecting and enhancing the social, economic and environmental values of the bay.
+Directly representing over one million Victorians, the ten Councils of the Association of Bayside Municipalities (ABM) are actively managing and maintaining the Port Phillip Bay coast to achieve the highest levels of community benefit by protecting and enhancing the social, economic and environmental values of the bay.
 The ABM provides a collective voice advocating for local, regional and state issues that relate to coastal management.
-To find out more about what the ABM is all about visit the ABM website.
+To find out more visit the ABM website.

 Improving our Beaches

 Kingston does a range of activities to protect and enhance our 13km of beaches.
 Please see the Foreshore page for more information.